DestarTP/s27-rules-workshopping/README.md

 ### Section B - Leagues

-1. NALTP will be comprised of three leagues, each with its own schedule and set of teams
+1. NALTP will be comprised of three leagues, each with its own schedule, rule variations, and set of teams
     * Major League TagPro (MLTP)
     * Minor League TagPro (mLTP)
     * Novice League Tagpro (NLTP)